UWCubeSat/lost/README.md

 ## Using Docker

 This option is best for Mac, non-Debian Linux users, or anyone who wants to keep LOST and the development dependencies in a container.

+Docker is best if you just want to *run* LOST.
+If you want to help develop LOST, local installation is preferred.

 - Get [Docker](https://www.docker.com/get-started/) onto your system (Docker Desktop, an installation that provides a graphical interface, is recommended for most users)